The Three Ws are:

 I decided I liked this revived idea and would try it out on my own blog for a bit.
 And yes, I do know it’s Thursday.
 So, here goes…this is the first post of this sort for me and will be the worst of the catch up ones, I’m sure.
 Or, at least, I hope.
 Life interferes, as I’m sure you’ve all experienced at times, and the blog suffers for it.
 This time, it’s the aging parents who’ve needed me.
 I’ve had to put my 90-year old step-father in an assisted living facility and add hospice care far too soon for my poor brain to keep up with.
 It’s a jungle getting through what this entails for paperwork and rules!
 My 92-year old mother is next up on the docket.
 We’ll see how that goes.
 Say a few prayers for me.

 Another NetGalley book is In Intimate Detail by Cora Harrington which was published August 2018.
-This was a fabulous source on lingerie.
-It contained more information on ladies’ lingerie than most women would know from having worn it all their lives.
+This is a fabulous source on lingerie.
+It contains more information on ladies’ lingerie than most women would know from having worn it all their lives.
 I learned a few interesting tidbits, and I’ve done quite a bit of research on the subject.
-I have read Ms. Harrington’s blog a time or three and found that also is a great source of information and just plain interesting.
+I have read Ms. Harrington’s blog, The Lingerie Addict, a time or three and found that also is a great source of information and just plain interesting.
 Most of us are wearing the wrong size bra and having far too little fun with our lingerie according to this lingerie expert.
 To find out all the ins and outs, this book is certainly worth a peek.

 A more recent read was The Right Sort of Man by Allison Montclair which is not out yet.
 My review of this WWII-ish novel about two women who start a marriage bureau and end up detecting when one of their clients is murdered and another accused of the murder is on my blog this week.
 I gave it a 5-star rating since it was so much fun and held my interest for a one-day read.
 I highly recommend it for those of you who like stories about the time after the wars and what the survivors did with their lives and how they were affected by the war.
 This story has some new twists in it.